Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 `expr1`, `expr2`, and `expr3` can be expressions of any type.
 The resulting expression is said to be a ***conditional expression***.
 The conditional operator is unique among C operators in that it requires three operands instead of one or two.
 For this reason, it is often referred to as a ***ternary*** operator.

 The conditional expression `expr1` ? `expr2` : `expr3` should be read “if `expr1` then `expr2` else `expr3`.”
-The expression is evaluated in stages: `expr1` is evaluated first; if its value isn’t zero, then `expr2` is evaluated, and its value is the value of the entire conditional expression.
+The expression is evaluated in stages: `expr1` is evaluated first; if its value isn't zero, then `expr2` is evaluated, and its value is the value of the entire conditional expression.
 If the value of `expr1` is zero, then the value of `expr3` is the value of the conditional.

 The following example illustrates the conditional operator: